-| coverage of basic SAN equipment such as switches, host bus adapters and arrays.
+| Since the release of Version 1.0, SMI-S has grown in the products and functions it covers (see "SMI-S roadmap," PDF).
+Versions 1.0 and 1.1 provided coverage of basic SAN equipment such as switches, host bus adapters and arrays.
 Only a few functions were covered in any of the products.
 SMI-S has since added more products, including NAS and much deeper coverage.
 Versions 1.2 (the newest adopted version) and 1.3 (in advanced development) cover or will add performance instrumentation, improved monitoring and virtual tape.
 Work is already starting on Version 1.4.

 The standard is becoming broader by addressing different kinds of devices.
 It's also becoming deeper by providing additional capabilities for supported devices, says David Thiel, chairman of the SNIA Technical Council and a staff fellow in Hewlett-Packard (HP) Co.'s StorageWorks division.

 "SMI-S 1.0 couldn't even spell file and didn't apologize for the fact," says David L. Black, a member of the SNIA Technical Council, as well as one of the chairs of the Internet Engineering Task Force (IETF) IP Storage Working Group.
 He's also a senior technologist at EMC Corp.
 "In Version 1.2, you find file management."

 Despite SNIA's efforts, product interoperability is still an issue and will probably remain so for years.
 Just because two products have passed the SNIA certification process and bear the SMI-S logo doesn't mean they'll automatically work together.